Method

 The 114 Healings of the Quran: Each Surah Cures an Illness of the Heart

 The Quran describes itself as shifa lima fi s-sudur: a healing for what is in the chests.
-This article takes that claim at face value.
-For each of the 114 surahs, it identifies the illness of the heart that the surah targets, offers a contemporary psychological analogy, and describes the shifa, the therapeutic operation the surah performs on the reader who inhabits it.
+This article takes that claim seriously.
+For each of the 114 surahs, it proposes a reading of the illness of the heart the surah addresses, offers a contemporary psychological analogy, and describes the spiritual shifa it may perform on the reader who inhabits it.